khofstadter/CS220-AU-navigating-the-digital-world/syllabus.md

 ### homework ideas
 - start making your first V&R map on paper or in software (you can use the .svg file in the assets folder) - check the examples on White's [website](http://daveowhite.com/vandr/vr-mapping/)
 - explore links in [digital identities](digital-identities.md)
-- explore the template and ideas in the portfolio template's [di-identities.md](https://krisztian-hofstadter-tedor.github.io/CS220-AU-portfolio/di-reflection.html) file (we will check this together next week, but you can start looking into it this week if you want)
+- explore the [di-identities](https://krisztian-hofstadter-tedor.github.io/CS220-AU-portfolio/di-reflection.html) file in the CS220 portfolio tempate repository.
+It could give you ideas for your writing.
+(We will check this together next week, but you can start looking into it earlier if you want.)
 - consider joining the [CS220 Facebook group](https://www.facebook.com/groups/400596074925260)
 - consider creating an online group for yourself where you can discuss module related questions without me/university monitoring it

 <br>

 ## w3 GitHub and Visual Code Studio
+(ready by week 3)
 ### discuss progress
 - would you like to present your progress to your class?
+- has anyone joined the Facebook group?
+- what's your preferred way of communication?

 ### tools
 The tools file contains a list of software to use and consider.
 I will introduce them gradually.

 This week I will introduce
 - how we will use GitHub repositories in this module (essential for your assignment) and
-- how you can use Visual Code Studio to streamline your project management using a GitHub repository
+- how you can use Visual Code Studio on the PC to streamline your project management with GitHub

 ### homework ideas
+- start using your GitHub repository and get familiar with Markdown language
+- make sure you use a private repository for your private notes (you can refine your writing in private and than move it to a public repository when ready)
 - try [Brave Browser](https://brave.com/) to see what data websites are trying to crawl from you (data mining)
-- start using your GitHub repository and get familiar with Markdown language

-More to be added later.
+- please send me the URL to your GitHub accounts

 <br>

 ## w4 websites and troubleshooting
+(ready by week 4)
 ### discuss progress
 - would you like to present your progress to your class?
 - do you have questions regarding your assignment?